 2. Book your train tickets early (up to 12 weeks)

 If you book a train ticket for your family early, you can usually get a much cheaper price for your journey.
-In fact you can save up to 80% by buying tickets early.
+In fact, you can save up to 80% by buying tickets early when you use online discount provider Train Genius.

 But what many people don’t realise is that 12 weeks before you are due to travel is normally the best time to bag a cheap rail ticket.